LeonardoGuerrini/ProjectCurrencyConverterAPI-app/README.md

 ## Prerequisites

-First, you need to create an account on API Exchange Rate, one of the only APIs that allows you to create a free trial account for use, which will provide you the current market values of currencies.
+First, you need to create an account on API Exchange Rate, a currency converter API that allows you to create a free trial account for use, which will provide you with the current market values of currencies.

 https://www.exchangerate-api.com/